 Over the years, I’ve discovered that most folks who use a regular thimble when they embroider were raised on a thimble.
-All their hand-stitching lives, they’ve used thimbles, so that using one is second nature to them.
+All their hand-embroidering lives, they’ve used thimbles, so that using one is second nature to them.

 Tried-and-true thimble users wouldn’t even think of stitching without a thimble, it’s just that natural for them to use one.

-But if you’ve never used a thimble – or if, the few times you’ve tried to use one, the result has been awkward and uncomfortable – there’s a good chance you’ve ditched the idea of ever getting accustomed to one.
+But if you’ve never used a thimble while embroidering – or if, the few times you’ve tried to use one, the result has been awkward and uncomfortable – there’s a good chance you’ve ditched the idea of ever getting accustomed to one.

 Over the years, through numerous bouts of stitching, you’ve learned to put up with the discomforts that can develop in your fingers – you know, that microscopic hole in your finger that the eye of the needle always finds and slips into?
 That callous that won’t go away?
 That tiny area that splits, stinging and burning, because of the constant pressure of the needle?

 Maybe you’ve adopted some of the thimble substitutes that have shown up on the market over the years and tried to make do with them.
 Or perhaps you’ve resorted to coating the skin with super glue or something similar.
-In some way or another, you’ve probably sought out temporary solutions to get you through the painful part of stitching without a thimble.
+In some way or another, you’ve probably sought out temporary solutions to get you through the painful part of embroidering without a thimble.